ItsForkIT/psync-parser/README.md

 ## Requirements

 Create a directory called `Dump` at the root of project.
+Create a directory called `Results` at the root of project.
 Collect dumps(the whole DMS folder) and keep them in `Dump` directory.
 `MongoDB` is used as datatbase. `pymongo` is used as a dependency.